kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 ![aspect ratio analysis](/assets/images/2021-09-25/bridgstone-re71r-255-40-R17-aspect-ratio-analysis.png)

 The most interesting finding is how the aspect ratio is changing at 4 degrees of inclination angle.
-The effect of the width of the tire lifting off the ground can be observed at 4 deg inclination angle and -500 lbs of vertical load, just as we observed in the footprint geometry.
+The effect of the tire lifting off the ground can be observed at 4 deg inclination angle and -500 lbs of vertical load, just as we observed in the footprint geometry.

 ## Load sensitivity